 growth milestones we discussed earlier, using social to surface regular employee-produced content across your company feed.

-employee sharing.
+This goes without saying, but make sure your employees are following your company on social media.
+Encourage employees to brag about company culture; this can be done easily by posting a photo at a company retreat, or even a cute selfie of the office at lunch.
 Tag employees on company posts to encourage share-along, when they get notified that you've posted about them, it makes it that much easier for them to click the share button, increasing your brand reach.

 Incentives are a great way to boost awareness around content goals, as well as an extrinsic motivator for driving action.